Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data

 where the constraint set $\mathcal{H}$ is chosen by researchers.
+Here, $\mathcal{H}$ can incorporate auxiliary information about the target population by restricting the feasible weight vector to a user-chosen convex subset of the simplex.
+Such restrictions may encode prior knowledge, design considerations, or measurement considerations that bound how far the target CATE (or, more generally, the target conditional potential outcome model) can deviate from the source-site CATEs.
 For example, one may impose the maximal value of site-specific weights to limit the influence of any single source site on the final CATE model, i.e., $q_s \leq c$ for all $s \in [S]$ where $c \in (1/S,1)$.